Agency - Family Advocates

 The Court Appointed Special Advocate (CASA) program launched in late 1979 thanks to the Junior League of Boise that wanted to bring a Guardian ad Litem program from Seattle to Boise.
 Late in 1980, the Boise Bar Association endorsed the idea and provided assistance in obtaining funding from the American Bar Association to start the program.
 Initially the program was administered by an advisory committee made up of Family Advocate Program staff and Board, the Boise Bar Association, the Junior League of Boise, the Department of Health & Welfare, the presiding Juvenile Court Magistrate, the Juvenile Deputy prosecutor, the public defender’s office and several community members.
 The Honorable Richard Grant, Juvenile Magistrate, approved a pilot Guardian ad Litem program in Ada County, with the stipulation that volunteer legal counsel be included in test cases.

 1982, the CASA program officially accepted its first child protection referral and the following year the program was formally incorporated as a service administered by Family Advocate Program.
-In 1986, the Guardian Ad Litem program changed adopted the Court Appointed Special Advocates name to align with the national program.
 In 1988, United Way awarded its first grant to the CASA program.

 In 1986, Family Advocate Program was led by Board Member Eric Haff who took an active role with legislators to revise the Child Protection Act.
 The Act more clearly defined the Guardian Ad Litem role making it a party to the legal action and providing state funding.
 In 1989, state legislation was passed which provided for the establishment of a CASA program in each of Idaho’s seven judicial districts.